JamesZhang2/Instant-Messaging/INSTALL.md

 ## Build & Run

+Notes:

+1. The root of the `src` directory is not meant to be built.
+Don't try to run `dune build` or `make` at the root of the `src` directory, because either Opium or Piaf will not be found depending on which OPAM switch you're currently on.
+Instead, `cd` into the respective directories and run `make` there.
-You should start the server before running the client.
+2. You should start the server before running the client.

 ### Server

 Make sure the current OPAM switch is `server`.
 If it isn't, run `opam switch server`.
-Go to the server directory using `cd server`.
+Go to the server directory using `cd src/server`.
 Then run `make run`.
 The server should be up and running.

 ### Client

 Open a new Ubuntu terminal.
 Switch the OPAM switch to `client` using `opam switch client`.
-Go to the client directory using `cd client`.
+Go to the client directory using `cd src/client`.
 Then run `make run`.
 The client interface should be up and running.